mickfuzz/phd4/_posts/thesis_chapters/2025-7-7-Culture.md

 <!-- Thus there are limits here to which this research can be said to support claims of LOA and semantic profiling.  -->

-While the utility of black-boxing to increase accessibility for participants here supports the potential of LOA to review participant experience of learning programming [@waite_abstraction_2018-1, p.21], there remains the question of the value of participants being explicitly aware of LOA.
+As a researcher and designer, mapping  participant experience of learning design  to LOA helps review its accessibility  [@waite_abstraction_2018-1, p.21].
+However, there remains the question of the value of participants being explicitly aware of LOA.
 While systems concepts and computational thinking concepts are being explored at the concrete level, and were included in written instructions, they were not explicitly taught in sessions.
 These intentional limits in exploration of more abstract concepts, in line with a bricolage approach, appear to be at odds with advocacy for alternating between abstract and concrete dimensions in semantic waves [@curzon_using_2020].
 It follows that the authors would cite this as a problematic limitation in the approach, or at the least as missed opportunities to _unpack and repack_ concepts [@maton_making_2013].

 While the value of explicit teaching of more abstract dimensions of computational thinking is not challenged here, my findings expose underlying tensions.
 In my use of just-in-time personal instruction of abstract concepts while code is being worked on, I balanced factors such as how welcome this underpinning knowledge would be to students.
 Would it interrupt their flow?
 A tension involving competing demands on the facilitator is also relevant, as there was a high demand on my time and I prioritised getting people unstuck to keep them engaged.
 Given a different focus or motivation, for example a need to explore concepts due to curricular or exam pressures, the process of supporting students to explore more abstract concepts could have been scaffolded further through more explicitly guided reflective processes.
 An alternative profile is represented in the illustration below.
+CLARIFY

 ![Figure 7.x - Possible alternative semantic profile  ](./Pictures/ch_7_sw_dia_5.png){width=95%}